BayoDev/Sanco_8000/CUSTOM_UTILITIES/sanco_serial/README.md

  This pyton script allows you to send and receive programs to/from a Sanco 8000 computer using its CP/M utilities RCX62 and TRX62.

-❗ It's now possible to receive multiple file❗
+❗ It's now possible to receive multiple files ❗

 You can receive all files by setting the script in receive mode and select everything ("\*.\*") in TRX62.